ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/globally-available-variables.md

     // Function that sets the minerAddress variable to the current block's coinbase function setMinerAddress() public {
         minerAddress = block.coinbase;
     }

-    // This function sets the blockDifficulty variable to the current block's difficulty function setBlockDifficulty() public {
-        blockDifficulty = block.difficulty;
-    }

     // Sets the blockGasLimit variable to the current block's gas limit